Guide to Sales Tax

 How Does Sales Tax Work?

-Now that you know what sales tax is, consider this: How does sales tax work?
-As a consumer in the United States, prices on items in the store typically don’t display the sales tax.
+Prices on items in the store and for certain services you may use generally don’t display the sales tax.
+So how does sales tax work?
 You’ll either need to do the math in your head (or using your phone) or wait until you get to the register to see how much you’ll owe in sales tax.
-When shopping online, e-commerce sites usually tabulate sales tax near the end of the transaction as well.
+When shopping online, e-commerce sites usually tabulate sales tax near the end of the transaction.

-When you pay for the item (or service), the merchant (or service provider) collects the sales tax owed.
-Your job as a consumer is finished — but the business must then submit the taxes to the state and local governments.
+When you pay for the item or service, the merchant or service provider collects from you the sales tax owed.
+Then the business must submit the taxes to the state and local governments.
 That means it’s on the business, not you, to keep records of sales taxes.

 Deductions can help to lower your taxable income and reduce your tax burden.
-Working with an accountant or using tax software can help you make sure you capture all appropriate deductions.
+Working with an accountant or using tax software may help you make sure you capture all appropriate deductions.

 Types of Sales Tax

-While you may be accustomed to thinking of sales tax as a single entity, there are actually three different kinds that you might encounter.
+While you may be accustomed to thinking of sales tax as a single entity, there are actually several different kinds that you might encounter, including:

 • Value-added tax (VAT): This is a tax that is imposed at various stages of production when an item or service is created.
 In the U.S., this tax isn’t levied separately; it’s rolled into the cost of a product.
 However, you may hear VAT referred to when you travel overseas, where this tax may be added onto the price of goods or services.